Easter Changes Everything

 Jesus' disciples receive the Holy Spirit whom the Father shared with him (Luke 24:49, John 20:19-23, Acts 2, Gal 4:6-7, cf. 3:1-5).

-Jesus is alive: the fundamental Easter confession of the Church.
+This is the fundamental Easter confession of the church.

-And in that case, Jesus really is Lord (Phil 2:11) as he demonstrated, demanding our total allegiance.
-(Discuss Q2?)
+So Jesus really was and is Lord (Phil 2:11), demanding our total allegiance.

 He was raised (1 Cor 15:4)—so God is Triune (Rom 8:11).